BICENTENNIAL TRIBUTE

 B: Eggs and Canary wine for myself and Mr. Shelley

-F: If I may sue - my Lord - there is not an egg nor a piece of bread nor a drop of wine to be had in the house
+F: My Lord - there is not an egg nor a piece of bread nor a drop of wine to be had in the house

 The salon doors fly open - Vice Consul Hoppner and Chief Officer Spoonelli enter

-OS: The Austrian constabulary has gone into hiding - things are completely out of control
+OS: The Austrian constabulary has gone into hiding! - order, at present, is sub-optimal

-B: Then what the devil's shoehorn is all that noise?
+B: Then what the devil is all that noise?

-H(is in a rage): That is cannon shot from the arsenal, Byron! - come this way
+H(is in a rage): That is randomly-aimed cannon shot, Byron! - come this way, pronto

-The party heads upstairs and into B's principal bedroom - Il Colosso is bellowing on the balcony, the monkeys gleefully offer him tribute in the form of precious Venetian decor
+H leads the party upstairs and into B's principal bedroom - Il Colosso is bellowing on the balcony, the monkeys gleefully offer him tribute in the form of priceless Venetian décor

-OS: You see! - that untameable beast is hurling your tapestries and chandeliers and mirrors - santa maria! paintings of varied Mocenigo ancestors, mistresses, and Doges - unrecoverably into the canal!
+OS: Look! - that felonous, chaotic beast is hurling your tapestries and chandeliers and mirrors and - Santa Maria! - paintings of varied Mocenigo ancestors, mistresses, and Doges - unrecoverably into the canal!

 OS: Oh, your magnificent canopied bed!
 I have never seen such wanton destruction of bed hangings and small cloaths!